 If offered a contract that includes reference to joint names, it is important to seek legal advice to understand the implications concerning your rights of recovery and insurance arrangements prior to any agreement being reached.

 For more information on managing hot works risks, please see our in-depth guide to hot works safety.

-You can also out more and access helpful guides and insight with our new Fire Risk Resource.
+You can also find out more and access helpful guides and insight with our Fire Risk Resource.